petuum/rampart/README.md

-# rampart
+# Rampart
 Rampart is an open system for MLOps that allows easy provisioning of custom infrastructure from templates.
 It is designed with the principles of composability, automation, and scalability, for developers to enable simple infrastructure management, modular pipeline development, seamless deployment, and experiment management.

-Developers could use the drag-and-drop GUI to spin up infrastructure from a template and get started on a new project in minutes, without any help from a system admin.
+Developers can use the drag-and-drop GUI to spin up infrastructure from a template and get started on a new project in minutes, without any help from a system admin.
 As an extensible system for interoperability, Rampart can be used to deploy any software (i.e., OSS, third-party software, or any custom code) in addition to a library of native Rampart components as parts of custom infrastructure.

-It’s Infrastructure-as-a-Graph approach represents commonly used AIML application patterns as components, such as Batch Data Uploader, Batch Executor, Ray cluster and Tensorboard visualizer.
+Its Infrastructure-as-a-Graph approach represents commonly used AIML application patterns as components, such as Batch Data Uploader, Batch Executor, Ray cluster and Tensorboard visualizer.
 Components are connected through “flows” which can be NFS volumes, pulsar streaming or repositories.
 Infrastructure graphs can be composed quickly and replicated, customized, deployed, or updated live.

 ![](/doc/images/rampart-ui.png)